Archivo de Arte Valenciano 2022

 1. FOCUS AND SCOPE

-Archivo de Arte Valenciano is a scientific journal founded in 1915 and focused on Cultural Heritage, that is published on paper and electronic media.
-It is edited by the Royal Fine Arts Academy of San Carlos of Valencia, on an annual basis.
-Its objective is to publish unpublished texts resulting from research carried out by scholars interested in Fine Arts, in the broadest sense, in order to disseminate the heritage and enrich the scientific background in the various areas of the Academy.
-It is mainly addressed to the scientific and university community at national and international level, as well as to art professionals in general.
+Archivo de Arte Valenciano is a scientific journal founded in 1915 focused on Cultural Heritage published in paper and electronic formats and is issued annually by the Real Academia de Bellas Artes de San Carlos de Valencia.
+Its objective is to publish unpublished texts from research by scholars interested in the Fine Arts, in its broadest sense, to disseminate the heritage and enrich the scientific background in the various areas of the Academy.
+It is mainly addressed to the scientific and university community at a national and international level and to art professionals.

 2. SECTIONS